 July 26, 2018 By Nathaly Pesantez

-A Jackson Heights mother’s world has been turned upside down as her husband, father to three kids, was detained by Immigration and Customs Enforcement in recent days.
+A Jackson Heights mother’s world has been turned upside down as her husband, father to their three kids, was detained by Immigration and Customs Enforcement in recent days.

-Alfredo Flores, a 36-year-old Mexican national, was just hours into his long Greyhound bus journey to visit his brother in Seattle, WA, when he was detained by ICE in the morning of July 16, according to his wife, Wendy Valverde.
+Alfredo Flores, a 36-year-old Mexican national, was just hours into his long Greyhound bus journey to visit his brother in Seattle, WA, when he was detained by ICE on the morning of July 16, according to his wife, Wendy Valverde.

 It was Flores’ first time making the 21-leg bus ride to Washington, and neither Valverde, 33, nor Flores were aware that the route dipped into Canada.